Dr. Dot: Other ventures

 Stein is also a popular sex advice columnist.
 Her column, "Ask Dr. Dot," ran in Penthouse and the New York Press and now is published exclusively in the English-language German magazine Exberliner.
 Stein has also posed in Penthouse.

-Stein published a book, "Backstage and Butt Naked," in Germany in 1994.
+Stein published a book, "Mein Hautnahes Leben mit Denn Popstars," in Germany in 1999.

 Stein was approached by General Motors in 2015 to help create a unique in-car self-massage technique.

 Personal life

 Stein dated musician Joey Ramone for three years.
 She was 15 at the time and maintains that Ramone did not know her real age.
 Stein had a daughter at age 21 with a German man she met at a Grateful Dead concert.
-Stein stated that they are "still good friends" and he takes care of their daughter when Stein visits Berlin on a tour.
+Stein stated that they are "still good friends" and that he took care of their daughter when Stein visited Berlin on tours.
 Stein later married and divorced her second husband, a Turkish national, with whom she had a son.
 Stein is raising the child on her own.
 She speaks German.

 Stein splits her time between Berlin and Hoboken, New Jersey.